varigence/docs/bimlflex/ssis-deployment/ssis-deployment.md

 > For additional details on deployment of SSIS projects and packages refer to the below guide:
 > Microsoft Docs: [Deploy Integration Services (SSIS) Projects and Packages](https://docs.microsoft.com/en-au/sql/integration-services/packages/deploy-integration-services-ssis-projects-and-packages)

-## Deploying through the command line
+## Deploying through the Command Line

 From the command prompt, run `isdeploymentwizard.exe` from the `%ProgramFiles%\Microsoft SQL Server\130\DTS\Binn`.
 Folder (Note the path is SQL Server version specific) with the required parameters for either interactive or silence deployments